Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

-Here $\lambda_{i,j}$ are positive numbers such that $\lambda_{i,j}\le \lambda_{i,j+1}$ \footnote{See \cite[Theorem 6.1.20]{fooobook}.}.
-In fact $d_H(\frak c_i, \frak c_{j}) < \infty$ the rank $n$ is independent of $i$.
-The torsion exponent $\lambda_{i,j}$ is one Lipschitz by \cite[Theorem 6.1.25]{fooobook} and \cite[Theorem 6.2]{fooo:polydisk}.).
-We use it to define the inductive limit (\ref{1533333}).
-The inductive limit (\ref{1533333}) has a form
+Here $\lambda_{i,j}$ are positive numbers such that $\lambda_{i,j}\ge \lambda_{i,j+1}$.\footnote{See \cite[Theorem 6.1.20]{fooobook}.} In fact, $d_H(\mathfrak c_i, \mathfrak c_{j}) < \infty$ the rank $n$ is independent of $i$.
+The torsion exponent $\lambda_{i,j}$ is one Lipschitz by \cite[Theorem 6.1.25]{fooobook} and \cite[Theorem 6.2]{fooo:polydisk}.
+We use it to define the inductive limit \eqref{1533333}.
+The inductive limit \eqref{1533333} has a~form

 Here the direct sum in the second factor may be infinite sum with $\lim_{j\to \infty}\lambda_j \to 0$.
 See \cite[Proposition 6.5.38]{fooobook} and \cite[Example 6.5.40]{fooobook}.
-It seems likely that we can prove the next conjecture purely algebraically. \begin{conj} The $A_{\infty}$ operations $\frak m_k$ extend `continuously' to the limit (\ref{15333332}) and define a `fiterted $A_{\infty}$ category' whose object is a Cauchy sequence of $\frak{OB}(\mathscr{C})$. \end{conj} Note fiterted $A_{\infty}$ category is in the quote since (\ref{15333332}) is not a homology group of a complex which is homotopy equivalent to a finitely generated $\Lambda_0$ module.
-Therefore the precise algebraic formulation to work with is not so clear.

-One reason why proving Conjecture \ref{cong1653}, taking completion of $\frak{OB}(\mathscr{C})$ and trying to find a filtered $A_{\infty}$ category whose object is an element of such a completion could be interesting is as follows.
-In this paper we consider only a set of Lagrangian submanifolds $L_1$, $L_{12}$ etc. which satisfy certain `clean intersection' properties.
-If $L_1$ and $L_{12}$ do not necessary have clean intersection the geometric transformation of $L_1$ by $L_{12}$ may not exist.
-However Theorem \ref{thm154} implies that it exists as an object of certain completion of $\frak{Fukst}(X_2)$.
-So by taking the completion with respect to the Hofer distance we may take the geometric transformation and the composition of Lagrangian correspondences without assuming any kinds of transversality or clean-ness of the Lagrangian submanifolds involved.
+It seems likely that we can prove the next conjecture purely algebraically. \begin{conj} The $A_{\infty}$ operations $\mathfrak m_k$ extend `continuously' to the limit \eqref{15333332} and define a `filtered $A_{\infty}$ category' whose object is a Cauchy sequence of $\mathfrak{OB}(\mathscr{C})$. \end{conj} \begin{rem} Conjecture \ref{cong1653} appeared in the preprint version of this paper in 2017.
+A~version of its positive answer is now given in \cite{Hausdoredd}. \end{rem} One reason why proving Conjecture \ref{cong1653}, taking completion of $\mathfrak{OB}(\mathscr{C})$ and trying to find a~filtered $A_{\infty}$ category whose object is an element of such a completion, could be interesting is as follows.
+In this paper, we consider only a set of Lagrangian submanifolds $L_1$, $L_{12}$ etc.\ which satisfy certain `clean intersection' properties.
+If $L_1$ and $L_{12}$ do not necessary have clean intersection, the geometric transformation of $L_1$ by $L_{12}$ may not exist.
+However, Theorem~\ref{thm154} implies that it exists as an object of a certain completion of $\mathfrak{Fukst}(X_2)$.
+So by taking the completion with respect to the Hofer distance, we may take the geometric transformation and the composition of Lagrangian correspondences without assuming any kinds of transversality or cleanness of the Lagrangian submanifolds involved.

-\section{K\"unneth bi-functor revisited.}
+\section{K\"unneth bi-functor revisited}

-\subsection{Tensor product of filtered $A_{\infty}$ categories}
+\subsection{Tensor product of filtered $\boldsymbol{A_{\infty}}$ categories}